-The Company assesses each lease contract and if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration, the Company recognised right to use assets and lease liabilities for those lease contracts except for short-term lease and lease of low-value assets.
+The Company assesses each lease contract and if the contract conveys the right to control the use of an identified asset for a period of time in exchange for

 The Company has leases contracts for premises, plant & machinery and vehicles.
 These leases agreement generally have lease terms between 2 and 6 years.
 The company's obligations under its leases are secured by the lessor's title to the leased assets.
 Generally, the company is restricted from assigning and subleasing the leased assets and some contracts require the Company to maintain certain financial ratios.
 There are several lease contracts that include extension and termination options and variable lease payments.